Ready to watch this entire course?

 Branden opens up his personal studio and explains his fascination with "making," whether through programming or woodwork, and the magic behind bringing his ideas to life.
 Branden and crew also visit the BLOOM installation, a project designed to display artwork for La Plaza de Cultura y Artes, a museum dedicated to Mexican American history and culture in Los Angeles.
 Lynda then interviews Branden one-on-one, and they talk about Branden's beginnings, most notable projects, and where he sees himself and technology headed in the future.

-(music playing) Branden Hall: I have always loved programming because it lets me take what's in my head and craft reality around that.
-It's exactly like what you see in The Matrix.
-It's a cheesy way of putting it, but I loved it, where I sort of looked into the screen and kind of fall in.
+(upbeat music) - I've always loved programming because it lets me take what's in my head and craft reality around that.
+It's exactly like what you see in the Matrix.
+It's a cheesy way of putting it, but I loved it where you sort of look into the screen and kind of fall in.

-I love that with the tools that we have now, both in programming and everything else I do, I can think of an idea, see it in my head, and then bring it to reality.
-There is just this deep magic there for me, and I love being in that state where I am just making.
-There is this flow there that I think anybody in a creative profession recognizes, where you literally fall into your work.
+I love that with the tools that we have now, both in programming and in everything else I do, I can think of an idea, see it in my head, and then bring it to reality.
+There's just this deep magic there for me.
+And I love being in that state where I'm just making.
+There's this flow there that I think anybody in a creative profession recognizes where you literally fall into your work.

-Lynda Weinman: Hello, I am Lynda Weinman, co-founder of lynda.com, and I am so excited to be here today with Branden Hall, who is the chief software architect and co-founder of Automata Studios in Washington D.C.
-Branden Hall: Thank you.
-Lynda Weinman: Welcome.
-Branden Hall: Thanks.
-I am really excited to be here.
-Lynda Weinman: Well, Branden you and I go far back, because I think we figured out that we Lynda Weinman: have know each for about twelve years.
-Branden Hall: Yep.
-Lynda Weinman: And long ago, I had started the first conference in the world that focused on Flash.
-At that time, it was Macromedia Flash, then it became Adobe Flash, and I remember meeting you when you were a young software engineer before the conference had even begun, and you, at that time, were working in Flash and doing some very cutting-edge work.
+- Hello, I'm Lynda Weinman, co-founder of Lynda.com, and I'm so excited to be here today with Branden Hall who is the chief software architect and co-founder of Automata Studios in Washington D.C. - Thank you. - Welcome. - Thanks, I'm really excited to be here. - Well, Brandon, you and I go far back because I think we figured out that we've known each other for about 12 years. - Yeah. - And long ago, I had started the first conference in the world that focused on Flash.
+At the time, it was Macromedia Flash. - Yes.

-Tell us a little bit about how your career has evolved from those early days as a Flash developer to what you're doing now.
-Branden Hall: It's been a very interesting ride, to say the least.
-I started learning Flash because the woman I was dating at the time, she and I had a very sort of adversarial relationship, and anything she learned I had to learn too.
-It was really good for both of us.
-She was learning in Flash, and I had a real interest in animation.
-I loved making flip books and things like that as a kid, in addition to the programming.
+- Then it became Adobe Flash.
+And I remember meeting you when you were a young software engineer before the conference had even begun.
+And you, at that time, were working in Flash and doing some very cutting edge work.
+And tell us a little about how your career has evolved from those early days as a Flash developer to what you're doing now. - It's been a very interesting ride, to say the least.
+I started learning Flash because the woman I was dating at the time, she and I had a very sort of adversarial relationship.